 A key area of contention in stakeholder feedback was the opposing views of international container terminal operators about PoM's proposed investment in and rebalancing for accommodating larger vessels into the port.
+VICT supports the future investments proposed under the big ships program and rebalancing.
+Patrick and DPWA supported the earlier investments under the big ships program at Swanson Dock, but objected to future investments (at Webb Dock) and as a consequence, they also oppose the rebalancing.

 This contention is unsurprising given the differing extent of large vessel constraints being experienced across the port and the additional competitive tension within the port since a third terminal was opened in 2017.

 The number of large vessel visits across the port increased by around 12% from 2018-19 to 2019-20.
 Figure 4 shows the different impact large vessels are having at each terminal.
-While there are more larger vessel visits at Swanson Dock overall, a much higher proportion of vessels at VICT exceed the design vessel (46.3% versus 13.6%).
-Therefore, PoM's targeted rebalancing to split the inbound wharfage fee into standard and large vessels will have much less impact on Port Users that use Swanson Dock (and the Swanson Dock stevedores, who oppose investment in the Webb Dock East Berth 4 Extension and the rebalancing).
+While there are more larger vessel visits at Swanson Dock overall, a much higher proportion of vessels at VICT exceeded the design vessel (46.3% versus 13.6%).